chargeprice/chargeprice-api-docs/guides/integrate_charge_prices.md

 ### Map POI API with Chargeprice API

-Here you can find the interface documention of the [Charge Prices API](../api/v1/charge_prices/index.md) of Chargeprice.
+Here you can find the documention of the [ Prices endpoint](../api/v1/charge_prices/index.md) of the Chargeprice API.

 Since the API is designed to support multiple sources, the data of the chosen source now needs to be provided in the correct format.